St Mary's Church, Mablethorpe

-St Mary's Church is an active Church of England parish church in the town of Mablethorpe, Lincolnshire, England.
+St Mary's Church is an active Anglican parish church in Mablethorpe, Lincolnshire, England.
 Built in the early 14th century, it was renovated with additions in 1714, and in 1976 it was extensively rebuilt.
 In 1966 the church was designated a grade II listed building.

 History

-In 1300 Sir Roger de Montalt donated the land for the church.
-He also donated the original arcade of the nave, octagonal piers and double-chamfered arches.
-The nave was rebuilt several times including in 1714, and in 1976.
+In 1300 Sir Roger de Montalt donated the land for the church and paid for the original arcade of the nave, octagonal piers and double-chamfered arches.
+The nave was rebuilt in 1714 and in 1976.
 In 1978 the arches of the nave were timber struts fortified with the old piers left in place.
 In the church a communion rail dates to 1714.
 It features a set of turned baluster altar rails.

-The church is located off Church Road, near to the town centre and the church is the main parish church of the town.
-On 31 May 1966 the church was designated a grade II listed building.
+Located at the junction of Church Road and Church Lane it is the town's parish church.
+On 31 May 1966 it was designated a grade II listed building.
 In 1976 G.R.A.
 Mack of Louth rebuilt the majority of the church.
 The 1976 British Isles heat wave caused the clay bed to shrink and cracks developed on the structure.